square/etre/README.md

 docker compose up
 ```

-This is not a replica set, so currently the default Etre config won't connect properly with the Docker container.
+This is a single-node replica set, so currently the default Etre config won't connect properly with the Docker container.
 Instead, put this config in `bin/etre/config.yaml`:

 ```yaml